 A bulging disc is the more common of the two.
 Picture a hamburger that’s slightly too big for its bun.
 The disc extends outward, usually affecting a large portion of its circumference, but the outer layer remains intact.
 Many people have bulging discs and don’t even know it because they’re not pressing on anything that causes symptoms.

 When a bulging disc does cause pain, it’s typically a dull, achy sensation that worsens with certain positions or movements.
 Sitting for long periods often aggravates it.
-The good news is that bulging discs tend to respond well to conservative treatment because the disc structure itself isn’t ruptured.
+Bulging discs respond well to conservative treatment because the disc structure itself isn’t ruptured – which means we have a lot of good tools to work with.

 Herniated Discs